-The picturesque village of Kinnitty [Kinnity] is located in the very centre of Ireland midway between Dublin in the east Galway on the west coast, Belfast in the north and Cork in the south.
+The picturesque village of Kinnitty [Kinnity] is located at the crossroads of Ireland midway between Dublin in the east Galway on the west coast, Belfast in the north and Cork in the south.
 It’s central location makes it the ideal base to explore Ireland.
 In less than 2 hours you can be in the Cliffs of Moher, Connemara, The Rock of Cashel or Kilkenny.

 Ardmore Country House Bed and Breakfast

 Ardmore Country House is located on the edge of the village and enjoys wonderful views through the large picture windows of the magical Slieve Bloom Mountains and the Pyramid at the rear of the Church of Ireland.

 The picturesque village nestles at the foot of Knocknamann which is on the western slopes of the Slieve Bloom Mountains.
 Knocknamann is the site where the Festival of Bealtaine was held in pre-christian times.
 The Slieve Bloom Mountains are steeped in history and folklore, from megalithic times though Ireland’s golden era of Saints & Scholars to more modern history of settlement and conflict of the O’Carrolls.
 According to legend the Slieve Bloom Mountains was home to Fionn Mac Cumhaill where as a child he lived with his mother for the first 7 years of his life.